extratone/bilge/drafts/Siri Shortcuts and More for Tot.md

 ## Shortcuts

-The first and most basic Siri Shortcut I have to offer is [**Tot ⇨ Apple Notes**](https://routinehub.co/shortcut/11500) which simply transfers the current contents of all 7 Tot Dots to individual Apple Notes per each.
+The first and most basic Siri Shortcuts I have to offer are [**Clear Dot**](https://routinehub.co/shortcut/11540) - which erases all contents from a Dot specified at run after one has confirmed with a [Show Alert](https://www.matthewcassinelli.com/actions/show-alert) action - and [**Tot ⇨ Apple Notes**](https://routinehub.co/shortcut/11500) which simply transfers the current contents of all 7 Tot Dots to individual Apple Notes per each.
 If you’d like to transfer content in the other direction, using `Send a Copy` in the pre-sharesheet from Apple Notes and then selecting Tot’s icon seems to do so fairly reliably:

 ![Apple Note Shared to Tot](https://user-images.githubusercontent.com/43663476/162532529-d273a9bf-2aca-4961-82e8-6d3ee8bf54fa.png)